agarrharr/adam.garrett-harris.com/_posts/2015-06-26-how-to-start-learning-javascript.md

 These days, a lot has changed.
 JavaScript is considered a full-fledged programming language, and there are a whole suite of tools and frameworks built around it.
 It's overwhelming to know where to start.
 I had the advantage of learning stuff as it came out.
 But now, there is so much out there, that I'm sure it just seems daunting, and I can't even image what it's like to start from scratch today.

 On the other hand, there is a plethora of resources out there on the web to help beginners get started that I wish I had when I was getting started.
 I can't tell anyone exactly what to do, but I can point out some resources that I think will be helpful and that I wish I had when I was learning this stuff.
-It may seem like trying to drink from afirehose at times, but that's ok.
+It may seem like trying to drink from a firehose at times, but that's ok.
 At some point, you can turn down the volume of stuff that you're consuming and learning.
 And at various times throughout your career, you may need to turn it back up.
 The thing about this field is that you will be constantly learning.

 ![Drinking from a firehose]({{site.baseurl}}/assets/uploads/2015/06/firehose.gif)